dmiau/Personalized-Compass/Compass[transparent]/README.txt

 * Blocked by visualization, further blocked by distance
 * Need to design the questionnaire right, to find the preferences by location distance

-- watch mode issues
-* scale in the watch mode?
-* compass cannot be moved in the watch mode

-- watch scale indicator

 Data generation
 - data generation control
 - warning on zoom levels

-- Investigate wedge intrusion, legs, etc. (morning)
 - Finalize the test cases that I am certain about: address lookup, locate+,
 - Check the wedge study on how the errors are calculated.

-- Check with Steve about the IRB (by the end of the day)
 - Have myself try the tests and log the time
 - Articulate the situations and the motivation of the test cases.

- infer the location corresponding to the displayed map, or estimate the location and orientation of an off-screen object.